meeshkan/meeshkan-client/README.md

 $ meeshkan setup
 ```
 You are prompted for your __client secret__ that you should have received when signing up, so fill that in.
+Command creates the folder`.meeshkan` in your home directory.
+The folder contains your credentials, Meeshkan agent logs
+and outputs from your submitted jobs.

 Download example script called [report.py](https://raw.githubusercontent.com/Meeshkan/meeshkan-client/dev/examples/report.py)
 from [meeshkan-client](https://github.com/Meeshkan/meeshkan-client/tree/dev/examples) repository to your current directory: